joachimprinzbach/BiZEPS/doc/introduction/06_BiZEPSState.md

 - BiZEPS needs ready to use tool chains!
 - Define the BiZEPS build approach
   - make, cmake ...?
-  - No build information in the build job => not in VCS
+  - Do not manage build information in the build job description
+  - Add build related information to VCS
-  - Meta file for parametrized builds?
+  - Meta files for parametrized builds?
 - Build the Docker images on the build server
-- Strategy for continuous deployment of the build server
+- Strategy for continuous deployment of the build system

 #   Open Issues
 - Currently no Windows containers possible